Cal Raleigh: First half: June Player of the Month

-At the end of June, Raleigh reached 33 home runs, tied for the third-most home runs in major league history through June with Griffey and Sammy Sosa in 1998 and trailing only Barry Bonds with 39 in 2001 and Mark McGwire with 37 in 1998.
+At the end of June, Raleigh had 33 home runs, tied for the third-most home runs in major league history through June with Griffey and Sammy Sosa in 1998 and trailing only Barry Bonds with 39 in 2001 and Mark McGwire with 37 in 1998.
 Raleigh was named the AL Player of the Month in June, after slashing .300/.398/.690 with 11 home runs and 27 RBIs on the month.
 It was Raleigh's first monthly award.

 On July 4, Raleigh hit two home runs against the Pittsburgh Pirates, setting a new single-season career high of 35 home runs.
-With his second home run, he matched Griffey's 1998 season for most home runs in franchise history before the All-Star break.
-Raleigh's first home run had a 115.2 mph exit velocity, the hardest-hit ball of his career.
+He matched Griffey's 1998 season for most home runs in franchise history before the All-Star break.
+Raleigh's first home run had a 114.7 mph exit velocity, the hardest-hit ball of his career.
 On July 8, Raleigh passed Griffey for the most home runs hit before the All-Star break in Mariners history with a home run against the Yankees.
 On July 11, in a game against the Detroit Tigers, Raleigh hit two home runs—his 37th and 38th of the season.
-The second was a grand slam and brought him within one home run of Barry Bonds' all-time MLB record of 39 home runs before the All-Star break.
+The second was a grand slam and brought him within one home run of Bonds' MLB record of 39 home runs before the All-Star break.
 With those two home runs, Raleigh set the AL record for most home runs before the All-Star Break.